What to learn how to start investing for beginners? Here’s my tips on where to start investing, even if you have little money.

 3. Decide where to put your money.

-After you open your brokerage account, you will want to decide how exactly you will invest your money.
-I think this might be one of the biggest hurdles for those wondering how to start investing.
+After you open your brokerage account, you will want to decide how exactly you will invest your money in the stock market.
+I think this might be one of the biggest hurdles for those wondering how to start investing and how to invest in stocks.
 There are a lot of what ifs in the investment world, and a good brokerage or expert will help you navigate as you decide where to put your money.

 For example: if you are in your 20’s and are using your investments for retirement, you have 30-40 years worth of investing ahead of you.
 You will likely be able to make some riskier investments knowing that the market will bounce up and down over time.
 If you are closer to retirement, you will probably want your funds in something that you are confident will make small but steady gains.

-Choosing the stocks you invest in is not the easiest thing because no one knows what will happen in the future.
+Choosing the stocks, mutual funds, etc. that you invest in is not the easiest thing because no one knows what will happen in the future.
 This is why it’s important to have a diverse portfolio.

 When learning how to start investing for beginners, a professional will help you determine your goals, your risk level and how to diversify your investments in a way that will benefit you.